delight-im/PHP-Auth/Migration.md

 ## From `v5.x.x` to `v6.x.x`

+ * The outputs produced by the `Base64` class are not compatible with those from previous versions anymore.

 ## From `v4.x.x` to `v5.x.x`

  * The MySQL database schema has changed.
 Use the statement below to update your database: